Why Does Polyester Make You Smell? The Fiber Science

 Each solution below targets a specific part of the odor mechanism.
 Generic advice to “wash your gym clothes more often” misses the point — the issue is not frequency but method.

-Check garment care labels before washing at 60 °C — some polyester blends shrink above 40 °C. McQueen’s team specifically recommends sodium percarbonate soaking for permastink.
+Check garment care labels before washing at 60 °C — some polyester blends shrink above 40 °C, and dyed fabrics may bleed if their colorfastness rating (AATCC TM 61 or ISO 105-C06) is low.
+McQueen’s team specifically recommends sodium percarbonate soaking for permastink.

 For garments that have reached the permastink plateau, a combination of sodium percarbonate soak followed by a 60 °C wash with enzyme detergent produces the best results.
 Ongoing prevention means switching to enzyme-based detergents and skipping fabric softener entirely for synthetic garments.